rudypokorny/zonkychallenge/README.md

 - web application does not implement any data conversion, formatting, etc.
 - conversion between Zonky API and domain objects may be done using existing frameworks (possible evenusing Spring's Converter)
 - Docker-compose and Dockerfile are not using ENTRYPOINT, so passing arguments is not possible
+- Not all classes have tests > usually I wrote tests whenever possible, but in this project I wrote just a few to show off how I do them, and then focused on the real issues - getting things done :-)